postep/obiekt_a/README.md

-to jest testowe repo obiektu a
+to jest testowe repo obiektu A MODYFIKOWANE